projectbaluga/SafePlay/README.md

 * Extend the banned executable, window, module, or memory signature lists in `SafePlay/dllmain.cpp` to detect additional tools.

 ## Usage
-Run `SafePlay.exe` to launch the game.
-The launcher sets a special environment variable that `SafePlay.dll` checks during startup.
-If `RagnaPH.exe` is executed directly the variable is missing, the DLL displays an error, and the game terminates.
+The third-party **RagnaPH Launcher** starts the game by invoking `SafePlay.exe`, which sets a special environment variable that `SafePlay.dll` checks during startup.
+Running `SafePlay.exe` directly displays an error and exits.
+If `RagnaPH.exe` is executed without the launcher, the variable is missing, the DLL displays an error, and the game terminates.
 This ensures the client always starts through the protected launcher.

 ## Roadmap
 - Cross-game compatibility